HairyFotr/linter/README.md

 If you have problems with the snapshot version when working offline, there are also 0.1.x versions being published - see Linter's `build.sbt`, or use the [sbt-updates plugin](https://github.com/rtimush/sbt-updates), to find the lastest published version.
 You can also try using the [sbt offline mode](http://www.scala-sbt.org/0.13.5/docs/Detailed-Topics/Dependency-Management-Flow.html).

 ## Manual usage
-Another possible way to use linter is to manually download and use these jars:<br>
+Another possible way to use Linter is to manually download and use these jars:<br>
 [Scala 2.11.x](https://github.com/HairyFotr/linteRepo/blob/gh-pages/releases/com/foursquare/lint/linter_2.11/0.1-SNAPSHOT/linter_2.11-0.1-SNAPSHOT.jar?raw=true) (unstable), <br>
 [Scala 2.10.x](https://github.com/HairyFotr/linteRepo/blob/gh-pages/releases/com/foursquare/lint/linter_2.10/0.1-SNAPSHOT/linter_2.10-0.1-SNAPSHOT.jar?raw=true), <br>
 [Scala 2.9.3](https://github.com/HairyFotr/linteRepo/blob/gh-pages/releases/com/foursquare/lint/linter_2.9.3/0.1-SNAPSHOT/linter_2.9.3-0.1-SNAPSHOT.jar?raw=true) (outdated)